 The biggest reason any of this works is simple: humor.
 When you have gods appearing out of nowhere to solve our characters’ problems, it makes sense to use the strangest, wackiest methods to do so.
 Like six hundred chattering ferrets, or a flood of Amazonian proportions.
 Like rabbits, or butterflies, or a big fat guy wearing a little red scarf.
 I decided to go all-in with strangeness: if I was going to routinely solve impossible situations with nothing but a single Wish, I would do so in the wildest way I could imagine.

 Okay, two weird tricks

-There’s one other reason the magic system in the Pantheon series works: it’s internally consistent, following its own set of rules and mechanics.
+There’s one other reason the magic system in Spice Tea works: it’s internally consistent, following its own set of rules and mechanics.
 When you Wish for something, you earn a Consequence.
 That Consequence will kill you—unless you have the correct Counter.
 There are other rules involving the interplay of forces, Deus versus Deus.
-There are more advanced rules introduced in GODS IN THE MACHINE, with more to come as the series unfolds.
+There are more advanced rules introduced later in the book.
 I took great care to create rules that were as ironclad as possible, although I intentionally left a lot of gray areas to give me plotting flexibility.